GilesBathgate/pycookiefetch/CONTRIBUTING.md

 ### Write Documentation

-pycookiecheat could always use more documentation, whether as part of the official pycookiecheat docs, in docstrings, or even on the web in blog posts, articles, and such.
+pycookiefetch could always use more documentation, whether as part of the official pycookiefetch docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback